stakater/Playbook/content/workshop/konfigurator/scenario.md

 In this example we will generate fluentd configurations dynamically so that our application specific logs can be parsed using regex.

+## Steps
+1. Deploy Konfigurator Operator (already running in namespace `logging`)
+2. Deploy KonfiguratorTemplate resource (already exist in `logging` namespace named `fluentd`)
-1. See already rendered configmap `konfigurator-stakater-logging-fluentd-elasticsearch-rendered` in `logging` namespace without sample app config.
+3. Verify rendered configmap `konfigurator-stakater-logging-fluentd-elasticsearch-rendered` in `logging` namespace without sample app config.
-2. Deploy a sample application with regex to use by Konfigurator in a separate namespace.
+4. Deploy a sample application with regex to be used by Konfigurator in a separate namespace.
-3. Konfigurator operator will read the newly created resource and render the new config.
+5. Konfigurator operator will read the newly created resource and render the new config.
-4. `Reloader` will reload the pod as soon as the config is changed.
+6. `Reloader` will reload the pods as soon as the config is updated.
-4. Verify if the newly renedered config is mounted on the specified pod.
+7. Verify the newly renedered config is mounted on the specified pod.

-## Konfigurator Operator
+## Deploy Konfigurator Operator

 Konfigurator Operator is deployed with following values in `logging` namespace.